scubamuc/wiki-md/LXD-LXC.bridged-network.md

 * https://luppeng.wordpress.com/2023/01/10/make-lxd-containers-visible-on-host-network/
 * https://thomas-leister.de/en/lxd-use-public-interface/

-Configure the bridge by editing your netplan configuration found in /etc/netplan/, entering the appropriate values for your physical interface and network:
+Configure the bridge by editing or creating your netplan configuration found in /etc/netplan/, entering the appropriate values for your physical interface and network:

+create: `sudo nano 01-netplan-bridge.yaml` (use any name, but ensure numbering...lowest number wins)

 ```
 network:
   version: 2